-The investor has an exponential utility with respect to his/her terminal wealth $X_T^{\pi}$.
+The investor has an exponential utility with respect to their terminal wealth $X_T^{\pi}$.
 We recall that, for $\alpha>0$, an exponential utility function is defined as

-In addition to his/her terminal wealth $X_T^{\pi}$, the investor also pays or receives an $\mathcal{F}_T$-measurable random endowment/payoff $F$ at maturity $T$.
-If $F\geq 0$ it means a payment; if $F\leq 0$, it means an income.
+In addition to the terminal wealth $X_T^{\pi}$, the investor also pays or receives an $\mathcal{F}_T$-measurable random endowment/payoff $F$ at maturity $T$. $F$ means a payment when it is nonnegative, and an income when it is negative.

-The investor's objective is to choose an \emph{admissible} self-financing trading strategy $\pi^{\star}$ in order to maximize his/her expected utility of the net wealth at maturity $T$:
+The investor chooses an \emph{admissible} self-financing trading strategy $\pi^{\star}$ so as to maximize the expected utility of the net wealth at maturity $T$:

 where $V(0,\cdot)$ is called the \emph{value function} at initial time $0$.
 To solve (\ref{expoopt}), we need to further choose an admissible set from which we select the optimal trading strategy $\pi^{\star}$.
 Different admissible sets and different assumptions on the payoff $F$ may lead to different solutions.